Using a Digital Marketing Agency to Promote a Podcast

 44:16 – Schwartzman explains how to build a loyal audience for your podcast.

 45:40 – Yu shares the benefits of advertising on podcasts.

-46:58 – Geoghegan on video podcasts versus audio podcasts and the different attractions of both types of podcasts.
+46:58 – Geoghegan on video podcasts versus audio podcasts and the different attractions of both podcasts.

-55:48 – Orden reveals how an advertiser should approach a podcaster and the importance of finding a podcaster that genuinely believes in your product.
+55:48 – Orden reveals how an advertiser should approach a podcaster and the importance of finding one that genuinely believes in your product.

-57:40 – Geoghegan on Grape Radio selling sponsorships to advertisers and the care and attention that is given to advertisers by podcasters.
+57:40 – Geoghegan on Grape Radio sells sponsorships to public relations agencies and the care and attention that podcasters give advertisers.

 60:04 – Schwartzman offers advice on how to manage expectations for podcasting initiatives.